lockersoft/logo-turtle/README.md

 This Ruby application is a simple implementation of a [Logo turtle](http://en.wikipedia.org/wiki/Turtle_graphics).

-Incidentally it's also called a 'Toy robot simulator'.
+Incidentally, it's also called a 'Toy robot simulator'.

 The robot/turtle accepts the following commands: `PLACE`, `MOVE`, `LEFT`, `RIGHT` and `REPORT`.